KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 ### Querying the Blockchain Using komodo-cli

-With the regtest asset chain operational we are prepared to execute our first API call.
+With the regtest Smart Chain operational we are prepared to execute our first API call.

-#### Access a Daemon via komodo-cli on an Asset Chain
+#### Access a Daemon via komodo-cli on a Smart Chain

-When using `komodo-cli` to access the daemon of an asset chain, we must add an additional argument to each terminal input.
+When using `komodo-cli` to access the daemon of a Smart Chain, we must add an additional argument to each terminal input.

-This required argument is the name of the asset chain for which the user desires `komodo-cli` to connect.
+This required argument is the name of the Smart Chain for which the user desires `komodo-cli` to connect.
 The name is provided in the same format used to launch the chain.

 In our tutorial, the argument is: `-ac_name=RT1`